 A visit to Disney parks offers a heavy dose of nostalgia, along with excitement for the future and new experiences.
 Inevitably, that means out with the old and in with the new when the company needs to make room for up-and-coming attractions, and even some of the most iconic attractions aren’t safe.
 Disneyland’s Tower of Terror closed for a Guardians of the Galaxy ride, and in 2012, Disney shut down the 41-year-old Snow White’s Scary Adventures for a less terrifying Princess Fairytale Hall.
-And now, fans can look forward to these 11 things coming to Disney in 2019.

 For the 1964-65 New York World’s Fair, Walt Disney Productions put together a handful of attractions with its new patented Audio-Animatronic technology.
 In innovative shows like It’s a Small World and Great Moments with Mr. Lincoln, robots motioned, talked, and blinked in lifelike ways that audiences had never seen before.
 But one of Walt’s favorites was reportedly Progressland, which he’d originally dreamed up for Edison Square, a Disneyland area that never came to be.